(A Repeat from 2012, and yes, another Scrooge story!)

 The hospital were I worked had a department for childbirth education and community marketing and my friend Denise was the Department Head.
 She was a nurse as well as a lactation consultant and had always wanted to work in Labor & Delivery although she had never had the opportunity to do so.
 I worked in this department with Denise for a year until the hospital downsized and I returned to my job in Labor & Delivery.

 Shortly after I returned to L&D, I became the Assistant Nurse Manager of the unit.
 Within a few months, we had a job opening and knowing that Denise was looking for a clinical position, I suggested her to my Nurse Manager.
 My manager loved the idea and wanted us to offer Denise the position.
-I asked Anne if she would let me make the offer to Denise, and Anne graciously agreed.
+I asked Anne if she would let me make the offer to Denise, and she graciously agreed.

 I had to wait a few minutes until she was free, but then I sat on the familiar love seat across from her desk.
 I can't even remember how I brought it up, or what I said, but I will never forget the look on her face.